-Expected life of the award Expected volatility Risk-free interest rate p) Decommissioning, site rehabilitation and environmental costs
+- Exercise price - Expected life of the award Expected volatility - Current market price of the underlying shares - Risk-free interest rate a.
+Decommissioning, site rehabilitation and environmental costs

 When equity instruments are modified, if the modification increases the fair value of the award, the additional cost must be recognised over the period from the modification date until the vesting date of the modified award.